Q. My Son/Daughter has just got their L's, what should I do now?

 Q. How much do lessons cost?

-A. Professional driving lessons for VORT training cost $70 per hour.
-A 90 minute lesson (recommended) costs $100.
+A. Professional driving lessons for VORT or CBT & A cost $80 per hour, or $110 for a 90 minute lesson (recommended).

 Q. What forms of payment do you accept?